Diophantine approximation in Banach spaces: Introduction

 \begin{proposition} Let $(X,\QQ,H)$ be a Diophantine space.
 Then for any function $\psi:(0,+\infty)\to(0,+\infty)$, $\WA_\psi$ is comeager. \end{proposition} \begin{proof} By writing

 we see that $\WA_\psi$ is the intersection of countably many open dense sets. \end{proof}

-\begin{remark} An example of a Diophantine space with no (reasonable) optimal Dirichlet function will be given in \cite{FishmanSimmons3}.
+\begin{remark} An example of a Diophantine space with no (reasonable) optimal Dirichlet function is given in \cite[Theorem 1.3]{FishmanSimmons3}.
 Even if an optimal Dirichlet function exists, we should not expect it to be unique without additional constraints; cf. Remark \ref{remarkuncountablymany}. \end{remark}

 \ignore{